Where Do I Start?

 Next Steps After Your First Panel

-Once you have baseline results, you can make informed decisions about which advanced tests to pursue.
-If your cardiovascular markers are borderline, consider a coronary artery calcium (CAC) score.
+Once you have baseline results from your blood work, imaging, and genetic testing, you can make informed decisions about which areas to monitor more closely.
+If cardiovascular markers are borderline, your CAC score or CCTA will clarify your actual plaque burden.
 If metabolic markers are concerning, continuous glucose monitoring (CGM) may provide actionable insight.
-If everything looks good, retest in 12 months and consider adding biological age testing to track your rate of aging over time.
+If everything looks good, retest blood work in 12 months and consider adding biological age testing to track your rate of aging over time.